Breda Four: Lages

 Lages had been sentenced in cassation in July 1950, after which he directly requested clemency.
 Both courts opposed clemency, but it took the Special Court of Cassation until September 1951 to reach this conclusion.
 The delay was attributed to the head prosecutor delaying the processing of the request and using Lages for his investigation into abuses in camps for political detainees.
-Juliana also opposed his execution, while Mulderije refused to approve the clemency, threatening to resign.
+Juliana also opposed his execution, while Mulderije refused to approve the clemency, both threatening to resign.
 Because neither gave in, a decision was postponed until after the 25 June 1952 election.
 In the new second Drees cabinet, Donker became minister of Justice.

-The long time between his sentence and the execution became the main reason for Donker to commute Lages' sentencs to life imprisonment on 29 September 1952.
+The long time between his sentence and the execution became the main reason for Donker to commute Lages' sentence to life imprisonment on 29 September 1952.
 The decision to commute Lages' sentence sparked social unrest, with a protest on 12 October 1952 in Amsterdam involving 15,000 to 20,000 demonstrators opposing the commutation.
-Donker made the reservation in parliament that, as far as he was concerned, there would be no question of a second pardon in this exceptional category.
+Donker made the reservation in parliament that, as far as he was concerned, there would be no question of a second commutation in this exceptional category.
 He also said that in his opinion ministerial accountability applied to clemency decisions.
 This meant that such a decision would be influenced by parliament and thus society.